- MArch., University of California, Berkeley

 - BSc., University of Juba, Sudan

-Logman has won numerous awards, including the John K. Branner Traveling Fellowship, the MasterCard Foundation Scholarship at UC Berkeley, Rondine Cittadella della Pace Fellowship - Italy, and the Fulbright Scholarship.
+Arja has won numerous awards for his scholarly and creative works, including the Design for Spatial Justice Fellowship and Visiting Faculty at the University of Oregon, the John K. Branner Traveling Fellowship, the MasterCard Foundation Scholarship at UC Berkeley, Rondine Cittadella della Pace Fellowship - Italy, and the Fulbright Scholarship.